simianrage/ahrpg/README.md

 # AHRPG System

-This is a rudimentary system for the Arkham Horror RPG.
+This is a rudimentary Foundry VTT game system for the Arkham Horror RPG.

 ## Project Scope